akiranishii/ai-agent/python-discord-bot/README.md

-# Thera-VL Discord Bot
+# Discord Bot

-This Discord bot integrates with the Thera-VL web application to allow users to create and manage therapeutic sessions through Discord.
+This Discord bot integrates with the Thera web application to allow users to create and manage lab research sessions through Discord.

-## Features

-- Create and manage therapy sessions
-- Interact with AI therapists
-- Access session history
-- Receive real-time transcripts
-- Run simulated multi-agent lab meetings with LLM agents

 ## Installation